Wendell Mottley: Athletics

-Mottley participated in three Heptagonal Games Championships between 1962–1964, winning the 440y each year.
-In the mid 1960s, Mottley was the fastest man in Yale University and Ivy League history.
+Mottley participated in three Heptagonal Games Championships between 1962 and 1964, winning the 440y each year.
+In the mid-1960s, Mottley was the fastest man in Yale University and Ivy League history.
 He still is the record holder in the 500m/600y at Yale.
 Mottley also set indoor world records for the 400-yard, 500-yard, and 600-yard distances in 1964.
-His personal best time of 45.2 stands as the Ivy League record for the 440y/400 meter event..
+His personal best time of 45.2 stands as the Ivy League record for the 440y/400 meter event.
 One writer notes, "In his time he was not only the best long sprinter in the Ivy League but also one of the best in the world."
-In 1964 he set indoor world records for the 400-yard, 500-yard, and 600-yard distances.
+In 1964, Mottley set indoor world records for the 400-yard, 500-yard, and 600-yard distances.

 At the 1964 Summer Olympics in Tokyo, Mottley won a silver medal for the 400 meters and a bronze medal for the 4 x 400 meters relay, representing Trinidad and Tobago.
 After the race where he won the silver medal, Mottley says Giegengack gave him a salute.

-After the Olympics, he ran track for Cambridge University and competed in the European circuit.
-He also took two gold medals at the 1966 British Empire and Commonwealth Games in Jamaica, winning in the 440 yards and the 4×440 yards relay events.
-The relay team set the Commonwealth Games record for the 4x440y.
+After the Olympics, Mottley ran track for Cambridge University and competed in the European circuit.
+He also took two gold medals at the 1966 British Empire and Commonwealth Games in Jamaica, winning in the 440 yards and the 4×440 yards relay events The relay team set the Commonwealth Games record for the 4x440y. and won the British AAA Championships title in the 440 yards event at the 1966 AAA Championships.